BedquiltDB/bedquilt-core/README.md

 - Harness the new jsonb functionality of PostgreSQL and wrap it in a nice programmatic API that is consistent across languages
 - Make use of SQL strong-points, such as schema constraints and table joins
+- Build a tool which is actually useful for developers

 # Installation